ERS-HCL/shoppingcart-angular/README.md

 Using minus button you can decrease the quantity of a specific product.

+Both plus and minus buttons will automatically update the bill according to the quantity you have selected.

 There is also a size dropdown where you can select size of your product.

-After selecting all these you need to click checkout button and it will show you bill of all the items you selected.

-I have a delete cart option in case you don't want to buy anything, it will automatically make the quantity of every item and total bill to zero and there is also a remove button for every item which will make that item quantity to zero and updates the bill accordingly.
+I have a delete cart option in case you don't want to buy anything, it will automatically make the quantity of every item and total bill to zero.

+I have a remove button for every item which will remove the item from the cart and updates the bill accordingly.

 ## @Input Decorator
 I have used input decorator in order to take input from user.